Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

+Recall that a node $v$ of the history tree $\mathcal H$ is said to be missing from level $L_i$ of the vista $\mathcal V$ if $v$ is at the level of $\mathcal H$ corresponding to $L_i$ but does not appear in $\mathcal V$.
+Clearly, if a level of $\mathcal V$ has no missing nodes, all previous levels have no missing nodes, either.

+\begin{lemma} Assume that $\delta\geq 1$.
+Then, as long as \cref{cond:1} holds, whenever Line~13 is reached, at most $\delta (n-1)$ levels contain locked nodes. \end{lemma} \begin{proof} Note that the assumptions of \cref{xl:invariants} are satisfied, and therefore all the conditional anonymities and weights assigned to nodes up to this point are correct according to our definitions.

-\begin{lemma} Whenever Line~11 is reached, at most $\delta n$ levels are locked. \end{lemma} \begin{proof} We will prove that, if the subtree hanging from a node $v$ of $\mathcal V$ contains more than $a'(v)$ guessed nodes, then it contains a guessed node $v'$ such that $w(v')>a'(v')$.
+We will begin by proving that, if the subtree hanging from a node $v$ of $\mathcal V$ contains more than $a'(v)$ nodes marked as guessed, then it contains a node $v'$ marked as guessed such that $w(v')>a'(v')$.
 The proof is by well-founded induction based on the subtree relation in $\mathcal V$.
-If $v$ is guessed, then we can take $v'=v$.
+If $v$ is guessed, then we can take $v'=v$, for in this case $w(v)>a'(v)$.
 Otherwise, by the pigeonhole principle, $v$ has at least one child $u$ whose hanging subtree contains more than $a'(u)$ guessed nodes.
 Thus, $v'$ is found in this subtree by the induction hypothesis.